Flexible savings options

 To be eligible to open a MERS IRA, you must be a current or former employee of a Michigan municipality.
 Once you open a MERS IRA, your spouse will also be eligible for a MERS IRA, so long as you file a joint tax return.

-Understanding the key differences between the two can help you determine which type is right for you.
+Understanding those differences can help you determine which type is right for you.

 Roth Traditional